-What's blooming in the Chinese Garden this Spring?
+See what's blooming in the Chinese Garden this Spring

 The Chinese Garden of Friendship is painted in pink this spring with a beautiful array of flowers blooming all around.
 Magnolias, Forest Pansies, Azaleas, Clivias and Chinese Plum Blossoms make for stunning surrounds for your serene sunny day Sydney stroll.

 Azaleas are a popular flowering shrub native to China.
 They can appear in a variety of colours.
 However the name Azalea in Chinese literally translates to mean “soak the mountain red”, during springtime in our Garden our hillsides boast a vibrant display of pinks.